 - Use a tie hanger in a new way.
 Since tie hangers are longer than they are wide, they’re a great way maximize the limited space on the hanging bar in your closet.
 And just because they’re technically made for ties doesn’t mean that’s all they can hold.
 Belts, scarves, handbags, backpacks and other similar accessories are easy to add.

 - Declutter the mess.
 If you went to the dry cleaner a month ago and the clothes are still wrapped in the plastic bags, it’s time to discard them.
 Voila!
 Already more space.
 Shoeboxes can also clutter your closet, so whether they’re empty or full, go through them with a critical eye and decide if you want to keep, donate or store them.
 Not ready to get rid of those unworn shoes that you know will kill your feet?
 Don’t worry.
-Storing seasonal items (like those poufy down jackets) or anything you’re unsure about (like those killer strappy heels) in a mini storage unit is an easy, space saving solution.
+Storing seasonal items (like those poufy down jackets) or anything you’re unsure about (like those killer strappy heels) in a personal storage unit is an easy, space saving solution.

 For more ways on how to get the most out of your closet space, contact the team at Gotham Mini Storage, located at the corner of 38th Street and 10th Avenue in NYC.